rmartinsjr/csync2/README.md

 # About csync2 2.1.1 fork

-This Csync2 branch fork https://github.com/centminmod/csync2/tree/2.1 code is based on fork at https://github.com/erlandl4g/csync2 which in turn is forked from https://github.com/Shotaos/csync2 - where both forks are from the same developer, [erlandl4g](https://github.com/erlandl4g) - who had [hired and paid 4 developers to make the changes](https://github.com/LINBIT/csync2/pull/36) and offered the code improvements as a pull request to official Csync2 repository but never had the code officially merged.
+This Csync2 branch fork https://github.com/centminmod/csync2/tree/2.1-2025-batch-delete-limit code is based on fork at https://github.com/erlandl4g/csync2 which in turn is forked from https://github.com/Shotaos/csync2 - where both forks are from the same developer, [erlandl4g](https://github.com/erlandl4g) - who had [hired and paid 4 developers to make the changes](https://github.com/LINBIT/csync2/pull/36) and offered the code improvements as a pull request to official Csync2 repository but never had the code officially merged.
 In addition, I also added MariaDB MySQL support to accompany 4+ yr old Oracle MySQL and PostgreSQL database support and default sqlite3 support.
 See [below for full details](#whats-new-in-csync2-211).

+To inspect changes since `2.1-master` branch visit https://github.com/centminmod/csync2/compare/master-2.1...centminmod:csync2:2.1-2025-batch-delete-limit.

 # About csync